mohammadhashemii/PlaceRep/README.md

 You can set default configuration by using `configs/placefm/<dataset_name>.json`.
 The generated embeddings will be saved in `checkpoints/placefm`.

-## Evaluate on Geospatial Donwstream Tasks
+## Evaluate on Geospatial Downstream Tasks

 To evaluate the effectiveness of generated region embeddings, we've implemented three downstream tasks: